fishgdps/GMDPrivateServer/README.md

 Supported version of Geometry Dash: 1.0 - 2.2, 1.5 is recommended

-Required version of PHP: 5.5+ (tested up to 8.1.2)
+Required version of PHP: 8.0+

 ### Setup
 1. Upload the files on a webserver